ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Self-Driving Cars:** Decision-making for navigation and obstacle avoidance.
 - **Finance:** Portfolio optimization and automated trading.
 - **Healthcare:** Personalized treatment planning and drug discovery.

+---

+## Activity: Designing a Reinforcement Learning Agent for a Smart Traffic System

+**Objective:** Apply reinforcement learning concepts to design and evaluate an agent for optimizing traffic flow in a smart traffic system.

+### Scenario:
+A city is experiencing significant traffic congestion during peak hours, causing delays and increased emissions.
+The local government wants to implement a smart traffic management system where AI agents control traffic lights to minimize overall wait times and improve traffic flow efficiency.

+**Tasks:**

+1. **Problem Formulation:**
+   - Define the environment, including:
+     - **States (S):** Traffic conditions at each intersection (e.g., vehicle density, queue lengths).
+     - **Actions (A):** Traffic light settings (e.g., green, yellow, red durations for each direction).
+     - **Reward (R):** Negative of the total wait time for all vehicles.
+   - Establish the objective as minimizing cumulative traffic wait times.

+2. **Algorithm Selection:**
+   - Choose a reinforcement learning algorithm (e.g., Q-Learning, SARSA, or Actor-Critic) for the task.
+   - Justify the selection based on the problem's complexity and requirements.

+3. **Simulation Design:**
+   - Create a simulated traffic environment with multiple intersections and variable traffic patterns.
+   - Set up the simulation to provide state information and feedback (rewards) for agent actions.

+4. **Agent Training:**
+   - Train the reinforcement learning agent in the simulated environment.
+   - Experiment with different hyperparameters, such as learning rate and exploration strategies (e.g., ε-greedy).

+5. **Evaluation:**
+   - Evaluate the agent's performance by comparing traffic wait times before and after implementing the RL agent.
+   - Use metrics such as average wait time, total vehicles cleared, and system stability.

+6. **Enhancements:**
+   - Propose potential enhancements, such as multi-agent reinforcement learning for coordinated control across intersections or using real-world traffic data for more realistic training.

+7. **Discussion:**
+   - Analyze the trade-offs between exploration and exploitation in this context.
+   - Reflect on the challenges of transferring the trained agent from simulation to real-world deployment.

+**Deliverables:**
+- A report summarizing the agent's design, training process, and performance evaluation.
+- Visualizations of traffic flow improvements and agent actions.
+- Recommendations for future enhancements and deployment strategies.

+---

 # 5. Limitations of Machine Learning